pH0enix46/Final-year-project---UNIVERSITY/README.md

-# Readme will be update soon!
+# Readme will be updated soon!

 - right now just watch the processing
 - run `npm i`